hyperledger/indy-hipe/text/rich-schemas/README.md

 Encoding objects are written to the ledger.
 The introduction of encoding objects also allows for a means of extending the standard set of encodings.
-All encoding methods result in an integer representation of an attribute value according to a the encoding algorithm selected by the issuer.
+All encoding methods result in an integer representation of an attribute value according to the encoding algorithm selected by the issuer.

 ### Credential Definitions
 The current format for Indy credential definitions provides a method for